JuChunHuang/ProgrammingForScientists/README.md

 # ProgrammingForScientists
-Practices of 02-601 Programming For Scientists
+Practices of 02-601 Programming For Scientists at Carnegie Mellon University